 Mood created by MOJECT – Christine Sweers

-A year ago we designers were still wondering what post-pandemic fashion would look like.
-With the return of freedom step by step, I feel very attracted by bright and optimistiv colours.
+A year ago we designers were still wondering how post-pandemic fashion would look like.
+With the return of freedom step by step, I feel very attracted by bright and optimistic colours.
 This is reflected in my latest moodboard Sunset Love.

 The current fashionshows for S/S 2022 in Berlin, Copenhagen or New York confirm this big desire for colour what we have now: with DOPINAMINE DRESSING you can boost your mood with colours.